Symmetry-protected gates of Majorana qubits in a high-$T_c$ superconductor platform: Corner MZMs in a high- superconductor platform

 For specific lattice models such a phase can be classified as a topological crystalline superconductor with time-reversal and mirror reflection symmetries, {which we analyze in Appendix \ref{app:model} by applying recent results on higher-order topological phases~\cite{2019-trifunovic-brouwer}.} However, as we will see below, our analysis actually does not rely on these symmetries, and it is more general to start with a low-energy theory describing the edge modes of a QSH, which we do below.
 For a full lattice model and its higher-order topology, we refer the reader to Appendix \ref{app:model}.

 The existence of the corner Majorana pairs can be demonstrated by analyzing the boundary states of the QSH and treating a superconducting gap $\Delta$ and a Zeeman field $\mb B$ as perturbations.
-Consider a portion of the edge near a corner of a QSH insulator shown {in Fig.~\ref{fig:1}.} A low-energy field theory model of the QSH edge consists of a right-moving fermion $R(x)$ with spin up (in the $z$-direction) and a left-moving fermion $L(x)$ with spin down (also in the $z$-direction).
-These operators have standard anticommutation relations, for example $\{R(x),R^{\dg}(x')\}= \delta(x-x')$, and they also obey periodic boundary conditions.
-The kinetic energy for this system takes the low-energy form \beq H_0 = -i\int dx\ \left( R^{\dg}(x)\pd_x R(x) - L^{\dg}(x) \pd_x L(x) \right) \ . \eeq Here we have assumed that both fermions have the same velocity which is set to $1$.
+Consider a portion of the edge near a corner of a QSH insulator shown {in Fig.~\ref{fig:1}.} A low-energy field theory model of the QSH edge consists of a right-moving fermion $R(s)$ with spin up (in the $z$-direction) and a left-moving fermion $L(s)$ with spin down (also in the $z$-direction).
+These operators have standard anticommutation relations, for example $\{R(s),R^{\dg}(s')\}= \delta(s-s')$, and they also obey periodic boundary conditions.
+The kinetic energy for this system takes the low-energy form \beq H_0 = -i\int ds\ \left( R^{\dg}(s)\pd_s R(s) - L^{\dg}(s) \pd_s L(s) \right) \ . \eeq Here we have assumed that both fermions have the same velocity which is set to $1$. {(Note that, throughout this work, we will use $s$ and $s'$ for coordinates along the edge of the 2D sample.)}